wquiroga21/2024-03Fall-CSE474-CMLib-William.Quiroga/README.md

-# 2024-03Fall-CSE474-CMLib-William.Quiroga
+# CM Library Project Fall '24
-Configuration Management (CM) Library for Fall '24.
+This repository contains the code and documentation for the CM Library project for CSE474.